RynnAethelWulf/pandas_challenge/README.md

 ## ✍️ Observable Trends <a name = "trends"></a>
 From a data of 576 Players in the Heroes Of Pymoli game these were the trends observeved -
-- Percentage of male players are high at 84% subsequently Total Purchase Value were from Male players.
+- Percentage of male players are high at 84% subsequently Total Purchase Value were mainly from Male players.
 - Age Demographics trend shows more than 40% of players are between age groups 20-24.
-- Most Popular item based on the Purchase is 'Final Critic' followed by 'Oathbreaker, Last Hope of the Breaking Storm'
+- Most Popular item based on the Purchase is 'Final Critic' followed by 'Oathbreaker, Last Hope of the Breaking Storm' What can be clearly seen in this Heroes Of PyMoly Fantansy game is the dominance of Male players of age between 20-24.
 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - UWA Data Science